-Slow down and be very careful if you see any of the following road hazards.
+Slow down and be very careful if you see any of the following road hazards:

-Work Zones.
+- Work zones.
 When people are working on the road, it is a hazard.
-There may be narrower lanes, sharp turns, or uneven surfaces.
-Other drivers are often distracted and drive unsafely.
+There may be narrower lanes, sharp turns or uneven surfaces.
+Other drivers are often distracted and drive in an unsafe manner.
 Workers and construction vehicles may get in the way.
 Drive slowly and carefully near work zones.
-Use your fourway flashers or brake lights to warn drivers behind you.
+Use your four-way flashers or brake lights to warn drivers behind you. - Drop-off.

-Drop Off.
 Sometimes the pavement drops off sharply near the edge of the road.
 Driving too near the edge can tilt your vehicle toward the side of the road.
 This can cause the top of your vehicle to hit roadside objects (signs, tree limbs).
-Also, it can be hard to steer as you cross the drop off, going off the road, or coming back on.
+Also, it can be hard to steer as you cross the drop-off, going off the road or coming back on.

-Foreign Objects.
+- Foreign objects.
 Things that have fallen on the road can be hazards.
 They can be a danger to your tires and wheel rims.
 They can damage electrical and brake lines.
 They can be caught between dual tires and cause severe damage.
-Some obstacles that appear to be harmless can be very dangerous.
+Some obstacles which appear to be harmless can be very dangerous.
 For example, cardboard boxes may be empty, but they may also contain some solid or heavy material capable of causing damage.
 The same is true of paper and cloth sacks.
-It is important to remain alert for objects of all sorts, so you can see them early enough to avoid them without making sudden, unsafe moves.
+It is important to remain alert for objects of all sorts, so you can see them early enough to avoid them without making sudden, unsafe moves. - Off-ramps/on-ramps.

-Off Ramps/On Ramps.
 Freeway and turnpike exits can be particularly dangerous for commercial vehicles.
-Off ramps and on ramps often have speed limit signs posted.
+Off-ramps and on-ramps often have speed limit signs posted.
 Remember, these speeds may be safe for automobiles, but may not be safe for larger vehicles or heavily loaded vehicles.
 Exits that go downhill and turn at the same time can be especially dangerous.
 The downgrade makes it difficult to reduce speed.
-Braking and turning at the same time can be a dangerous practice.
-Make sure you are going slowly enough before you get on the curved part of an off ramp or on ramp.
+Braking and turning at the same time can be dangerous.
+Make sure you are going slow enough before you get on the curved part of an off-ramp or on-ramp.

-2.8.3 - Drivers Who Are Hazards
+2.8.3 DRIVERS WHO ARE HAZARDS

 In order to protect yourself and others, you must know when other drivers may do something hazardous.
-Some clues to this type of hazard are discussed below.
+Some clues to this type of hazard are discussed below:

-Blocked Vision.
-People who can't see others are a very dangerous hazard.
+• Blocked vision.
+People who can't see others are dangerous.
 Be alert for drivers whose vision is blocked.
-Vans, loaded station wagons, and cars with the rear window blocked are examples.
+Vans, loaded station wagons and cars with the rear window blocked are examples.
 Rental trucks should be watched carefully.
 Their drivers are often not used to the limited vision they have to the sides and rear of the truck.
-In winter, vehicles with frosted, ice-covered, or snow-covered windows are hazards.
+In winter, vehicles with frosted, ice-covered or snow-covered windows are hazards.

 Vehicles may be partly hidden by blind intersections or alleys.
-If you only can see the rear or front end of a vehicle but not the driver, then he or she can't see you.
+If you can only see the rear or front end of a vehicle but not the driver, then he or she can't see you.
 Be alert because he/she may back out or enter into your lane.
 Always be prepared to stop.